dscvr-com/orbit-360-python/README.md

 This sample runs on python 3.6 and needs the `bluepy` library to function properly.

+You will also need to change the peripheral address in the script properly.

 ## What does it do?

 The example script sends a movement command to the Orbit360 using the `bluepy`.